Why bother with game UI localization?

 Now that it’s a bit clearer what constitutes game UI design and why it’s crucial to localize these components, let’s discover how to approach this localization process and what to be aware of.

 The success of your game localization will largely depend on how well your team understands each target culture and what tools you use to manage and test translations.
-We’ll cover the 7 things that you’ll definitely need to pay attention to when localizing your game UI design.
+We’ll cover the 7 things that you’ll definitely need to pay attention in game UI localization.

 1. Research target markets